willgryan/PAVER/joss/paper.md

 # Disclosure

-The authors declare no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.
+The authors declare no potential conflicts of interest related to the research in this manuscript, including financial, personal, or professional relationships that may affect their objectivity.

 # References